-Gold has always been special to the human race, because of its beautiful metallic yellow hue, its resistance to corrosion, its eternal luster and its strange malleability.
-In modern civilization, gold has many different applications in chemistry, electronics and industry.
+Gold has always been special to the human race because of its beautiful metallic yellow hue, its resistance to corrosion, its eternal luster, and its strange malleability.
+In modern civilization, gold has many different applications in chemistry, electronics, and industry.

 Another reason gold is important is its rarity.
 Having an atomic number of 79, it's one of the rarest elements that occur naturally in the universe.
 As such, it's not surprising that, throughout the ages, many dishonest people have attempted, with varying success, to replicate gold's qualities using more common elements, in order to trick prospective gold traders and gain an unfair economic advantage.

-The jewelry trade is one in which these practices are most highly developed, since most people interested in buying jewelry are not well informed about gold's physical and chemical qualities.
+The jewelry trade is one in which these practices are most highly developed since most people interested in buying jewelry are not well informed about gold's physical and chemical qualities.

 1. The Smell Test: Ideal for Small Gold Pieces

-While this test is far from being the most reliable way to tell real gold from fake gold, it's one of the easiest and quickest to do, and will not damage your jewelry.
+While this test is far from being the most reliable way to tell real gold from fake gold, it's one of the easiest and quickest to do, and it will not damage your jewelry.

 You know that awful smell your hands get after you hold some coins in it for some time?
 We're looking for that smell in this test.